-The dimension of a nation's culture involves the effects that the nation's culture has on the values of its members and how these values relate to behaviour (Hofstede et al., 2010).
-In their 'Globe Study', House et al. (2014) found performance orientation, assertiveness orientation, future direction, humane orientation, institutional collectivism, in-group collectivism, gender egalitarianism, power distance and uncertainty avoidance as dimensions of a nation's culture.
-However, Schwartz (1994) discovered conservatism, hierarchy, mastery, effective autonomy, intellectual autonomy, egalitarian commitment, and harmony as components of NC.
-Lewis (2012) classified NC into three dimensions namely: linear active, multi-active, and reactive.
+The dimension of a nation's culture involves the effects that the nation's culture has on the values of its members and how these values relate to behaviour (Hofstede, Hofstede and Minkov, 2010).
+In their GLOBE Study, House et al. (2014) found performance orientation, assertiveness orientation, future direction, humane orientation, institutional collectivism, in-group collectivism, gender egalitarianism, power distance (PD) and uncertainty avoidance (UA) as dimensions of a nation's culture.
+However, Schwartz (1994) discovered conservatism, hierarchy, mastery, effective autonomy, intellectual autonomy, egalitarian commitment and harmony as components of NC.
+Lewis (2012) classified NC into three dimensions namely: linear active, multi-active and reactive.

-Walker (2015) provides a comprehensive definition for CPM as the planning, control and coordination of a project from its conception to completion (including commissioning) on behalf of a client.
-This definition focuses on the identification of the client's objectives in terms of utility, function, quality, time and cost, and the establishment of relationships between resources.
-The integration, monitoring and control of the contributions to the project and their output, and the evaluation and selection of alternatives in pursuit of the client's satisfaction with the project outcome are fundamental aspects of CPM (Barnes, 1988).
+Walker (2015) provides a comprehensive definition of CPM as the planning, control and coordination of a project from its conception to completion (including commissioning) on behalf of a client.
+This definition focuses on the identification of the client's objectives in terms of utility, function, quality, time and cost and the establishment of relationships between resources.
+The integration, monitoring and control of the contributions to the project and their output and the evaluation and selection of alternatives in pursuit of the client's satisfaction with the project outcome are fundamental aspects of CPM (Barnes, 1988).
 The main difference between CPM and construction management is the scope.
-CPM is a broader discipline that involves supervising all of the parts of a construction project, from the initial design to the final product, while construction management involves overseeing a construction project.
+CPM is a broader discipline that involves supervising all the parts of a construction project, from the initial design to the final product, while construction management involves overseeing a construction project.
 Consequently, construction project managers oversee the entire process of a construction project, which includes meeting with the client to discuss the initial plans, hiring a team and managing construction documents, creating and implementing the project budget, collaborating with project stakeholders and overseeing the construction team, including the construction manager (Barnes, 1988; Shadan and Fleming, 2012).
-To be successful, construction project managers need to have conceptual, human, technical, and negotiating skills (Goodman, 1993).
-Meanwhile, construction managers, who often work at a construction site, supervise the construction stage of a project by ordering construction materials, managing and delegating tasks to the construction team, collaborating with subcontractors, and checking for quality and safety during the construction process.
-In this regard, they are in need of technical skills (Shadan and Fleming, 2012; Goodman, 1993).
+To be successful, construction project managers need to have conceptual, human, technical and negotiating skills (Goodwin, 1993).
+Meanwhile, construction managers, who often work at a construction site, supervise the construction stage of a project by ordering construction materials, managing and delegating tasks to the construction team, collaborating with subcontractors and checking for quality and safety during the construction process.
+In this regard, they need technical skills (Shadan and Fleming, 2012; Goodwin, 1993).

 The academic literature has demonstrated that NCDs have major impacts on CPM practices (Kivrak et al., 2009).
 For example, the studies of Kuchta and Sukpen (2013) observed that construction projects are implemented by persons and in societies.
-These persons and societies have certain thoughts and mind-sets, which influence whatever they do.
+These persons and societies have certain thoughts and mindsets, which influence whatever they do.
 Therefore, any factor which might seem important in the CPM process is ultimately influenced by the concept of NCDs.
-Consequently, some cultural studies in Africa, such as those of Ankrah et al. (2009), have argued that any organisation that wanted to manage construction project successfully in another country has to clearly understand the cultural dimensions of the host country.
-In the same context, when examining the impact of national culture and project success in Nigeria, Ojiako and Chipulu (2014) found that national culture can impact on a range of interests in construction projects, including how the performance of the projects may be measured, the perception and acceptance of risk in the project planning, and the individuals who play active roles in the CPM profession.
-Not surprisingly, several studies find support to the argument that NCDs do have an impact on CPM, specifically on planning and control (Rodrigues et al., 2014), as well as the management of construction teams, leadership, trust and communication (Rees-Caldwell and Pinnington, 2013).
+Consequently, some cultural studies in Africa, such as those of Ankrah, Proverbs and Debrah (2009), have argued that any organisation that wants to manage a construction project successfully in another country must clearly understand the cultural dimensions of the host country.
+In the same context, when examining the impact of NC and project success in Nigeria, Ojiako and Chipulu (2014) found that NC can impact a range of interests in construction projects, including how the performance of the projects may be measured, the perception and acceptance of risk in the project planning and the individuals who play active roles in the CPM profession.
+Not surprisingly, several studies find support for the argument that NCDs do have an impact on CPM, specifically on planning and control (Rodrigues, Costa and Gestoso, 2014), as well as the management of construction teams, leadership, trust and communication (Rees-Caldwell and Pinnington, 2013).